International Keynote Speaker

 Dr Julie Chilton

-Dr Chilton practises psychiatry at the Ross Center in Washington, DC.
-She completed her child psychiatry fellowship at the Yale Child Study Center in New Haven CT with which she continues to be affiliated.
+Dr Chilton is in private practice in North Carolina, USA.
+She completed her child psychiatry fellowship at the Yale Child Study Center in New Haven, CT where she is an Assistant Clinical Professor.
 She has also trained at the University of Pennsylvania and UCSF and has spent time at medical institutions in Switzerland, Romania and Botswana.
-She has spoken at conferences in Bucharest, Durban and Madrid as well as the US and Canada.
+She has spoken at conferences in Bucharest, Durban, Geneva and Madrid as well as the US and Canada.

-Dr Chilton is a board member of the International Association of Child and Adolescent Psychiatry and Allied Professions, a member of the American Psychiatric Association’s Council on Medical Education and Lifelong Learning, a member of the American Academy for Child and Adolescent Psychiatry’s Member Benefits and Consumer Issues Committees, and a Consulting Child Psychiatrist for Paul Newman’s Hole in the Wall Gang Camp for chronically ill children (www.holeinthewallgang.org).
+Dr Chilton is a board member of the International Association of Child and Adolescent Psychiatry and Allied Professions (IACAPAP), an Associate Editor of the IACAPAP Textbook of Child and Adolescent Mental Health, an Assistant Editor of the Journal of the American Academy of Child and Adolescent Psychiatry (Book Forum), a member of the American Psychiatric Association’s Council on Medical Education and Lifelong Learning, a member of the American Academy for Child and Adolescent Psychiatry’s Member Benefits and Consumer Issues Committees, and a Consulting Child Psychiatrist for Paul Newman’s Hole in the Wall Gang Camp for chronically ill children (www.holeinthewallgang.org).
 She is a dual citizen of the US and Switzerland.

 Professor Garry Walter AM